-In addition to the level of commercial success of our products, if approved, our future prospects are also dependent on our ability to successfully develop a pipeline of additional products, and we may not be successful in our efforts in using our platform technologies to identify or discover additional products.
+In addition to the level of commercial success of our products, our future prospects are also dependent on our ability to successfully develop a pipeline of additional products, and we may not be successful in our efforts in using our platform technologies to identify or discover additional products.

 The success of our business depends primarily upon our ability to identify, develop, and commercialize products based on our platform technology.
-Although we have three products at various stages of development, our research programs may fail to identify other potential products for clinical development for a number of reasons.
+Our research programs may fail to identify other potential products for clinical development for a number of reasons.
 Our research methodology may be unsuccessful in identifying potential products or our potential products may be shown to have harmful side effects or may have other characteristics that may make the products unmarketable or unlikely to receive marketing approval.